1-800-891-8059

 Human Resources and Payroll Coordinator

-In any successful business, the most valuable commodity is people.
-Students with training in human resources and payroll are needed in every type of business, across every area of specialization.
+valuable commodity is people.
+Individuals with skill in human resources are needed in every kind of business, across every area of specialization, as are accounting and payroll skills.

 200 Hours of Work Experience Placements